chrisbloom7/dotfiles/README.md

 ### macOS And Linux Workstations

-See the [Setting up your Workspace](#setting-up-your-workspace) section below for detailed instructions on backing up, synchronizing, and setting up Mac or Linux workstation.
+See the [Preparing your Workspace](#preparing-your-workspace) section below for detailed instructions on backing up, synchronizing, and setting up Mac or Linux workstation.

 ### Github Codespaces